Osborne92/Jammer/README.md

    npm start
    ```
 4. Retrieve ClientID key at https://developer.spotify.com/dashboard and click "create an app" and follow instructions to get ClientID key which is connected to your Spotify account.
 5. Once the clientID is generated, go to the Spotity.js file within the Util folder.
-Set the variable clientId to your personal generated clientID
+Set the variable clientID to your personal generated clientID

 <!-- USAGE -->
 ## Usage